-The process of receiving, studying and responding to an RFP doesn’t do much to further a relationship.
+The process of receiving, studying, and responding to an RFP doesn’t do much to further a relationship.
 I get a general email, read a general document and write a response.
-There’s no space built in to that process for us to get to know one another.
+There’s no space built into that process for us to get to know one another.

 Instead, you are left making assumptions about me, and I about you – based on a single RFP.

 I am happy to talk with you.
 I might even be able to give you free advice during that conversation that solves some of your problems.
-While talking, I can get a better sense of your staff, your mission and how you work.
+While talking, I can get a better sense of your staff, your mission, and how you work.
 As we get to know one another, we’ll know whether a client-consultant relationship makes sense.

-And at the worst, we each have a new contact – someone who might be good to know in the future.
+And at worst, we each have a new contact – someone who might be good to know in the future.

 Doesn’t that sound more hopeful and sensible?

 Suggestions to make the most of an RFP process